 Coffee on the other hand is not so good for our digestive system because it contains tannins.
 Tannins trigger the body to have bowel movements.
 As I mentioned earlier, eliminating waste from the body results in the loss of fluids.

 Need to get hydrated but water is not your favorite thing to drink?
 Here are 3 Simple Ways to increase how much water you drink everyday.

 There are so many teas on the market now - both hot and cold - that it is easy to find a flavor that you like.
 Plus, if you choose a flavored tea that is based on green tea or white tea, you are increasing antioxidant intake.
 Now you are getting two health benefits in one.

 Hydration plus antioxidant activity which helps fight illness and disease.
 There are a variety of teas that you can buy that support a healthy digestive tract.
 Some of my favorites are:

 2) DRINK BONE BROTH

 Everyone has heard about chicken soup being the best remedy for a cold.
 Why?
-The proteins that are found in the broth from the bones simmering in water.
+The proteins that are found in the broth from the bones simmering in water fights the illness.
 Bone Broth has become very popular and you can easily buy it on amazon or find it in a local grocery store.
 The brand Kettle & Fire uses 100% pasture raised and organic chicken bones.
 They even have great flavors such as Turmeric Ginger Bone Broth.